beastbytes/yii-rbam/docs/source/managePermissions.rst

 -----------------

-The Permission view page contains buttons to update the Permission and manage translations, details of the Permission, and - tabs - a hierarchy diagram showing ancestors and children, a list of `Child Permissions`, and a list of `Permitted Users`.
+The Permission view page contains buttons to update the Permission and manage translations, details of the Permission, and - in tabs - a :doc:`hierarchyDiagram` showing ancestors and children, a list of `Child Permissions`, and a list of `Permitted Users`.

 The `Child Permissions` tab contains a button to manage child Permissions of the current Permission.